Prerequisites

 Verify Connection

-After adding, verify the serverhost is connected:Part 2: Synchronizing Files
+After adding, verify the local serverhost component is running:Part 2: Synchronizing Files

 With multiple serverhosts, you need to keep templates and workflows synchronized.
 We recommend using Syncthing for automatic file synchronization.What to Synchronize